csebooks/java-programming/content.en/the-java-language/inheritance/_index.md

 ## Local Variable Type Inference and Inheritance

 As explained in Chapter 3, JDK 10 added local variable type inference to the Java language, which is supported by the reserved type name **var**.
 It is important to have a clear understanding of how type inference works within an inheritance hierarchy.
 Recall that a superclass reference can refer to a derived class object, and this feature is part of Java’s support for polymorphism.
 However, it is critical to remember that, when using local variable type inference, the inferred type of a variable is based on the declared type of its initializer.
 Therefore, if the initializer is of the superclass type, that will be the inferred type of the variable.
 It does not matter if the actual object being referred to by the initializer is an instance of a derived class.
 For example, consider this program:
 ```
 // When working with inheritance, the inferred type is the declared
 // type of the initializer, which may not be the most derived type of
 // the object being referred to by the initializer.
-class MyClass{
+class MyClass
+{
     //...
 }

-class First DerivedClass extends MyClass {
+class FirstDerivedClass extends MyClass
+{
     int x;
     //...
 }

-class SecondDerivedClass extends First DerivedClass {
+class SecondDerivedClass extends FirstDerivedClass
+{
     int y;
     //...
 }
-class TypeInferenceAndInheritance{
+class TypeInferenceAndInheritance
+{
     // Return some type of MyClass object.
-    static MyClass getObj(int which) {
+    static MyClass getObj(int which)
+    {
+        switch(which)
-        switch(which) {
+        {
             case 0: return new MyClass();
             case 1: return new FirstDerivedClass();
             default: return new SecondDerivedClass();
         }
     }
-public static void main(String args[]) {
+    public static void main(String args[])
+    {
         // Even though getObj() returns different types of
         // objects within the MyClass inheritance hierarchy,
         // its declared return type is MyClass.
 As a result,
         // in all three cases shown here, the type of the
         // variables is inferred to be MyClass, even though
         // different derived types of objects are obtained.

         // Here, getObj() returns a MyClass object.
         var me = getObj(0);

         // In this case, a First DerivedClass object is returned.
         var mc2 = getObj(1);

         // Here, a SecondDerivedClass object is returned.
         var mc3 = getObj (2);

         // Because the types of both mc2 and mc3 are inferred
         // as MyClass (because the return type of getObj() is
         // MyClass), neither mc2 nor mc3 can access the fields
         // declared by First DerivedClass or SecondDerivedClass.
         //mc2.x = 10; // Wrong!
 MyClass does not have an x field.
         //mc3.y = 10; // Wrong!
 MyClass does not have a y field.
     }
 }
 ```